mlhartme/maven-dockerbuild-plugin/README.md

 In addition, the plugin automatically assigns various types of arguments, depending on their name prefix.
 E.g. pom arguments are arguments starting with `pom`.

-### Artifact arguments

-Use artifact arguments to add Maven artifacts to the Docker build context.

-* `artifactWar` copies the war file into the build context and sets the argument to the respective path
-* `artifactJar` copies the jar file into the build context and sets the argument to the respective path

 ### Pom arguments